codeandpepper/janush/README.md

 Node.js | 16.x.x

 ### Using npx
-You can run the project directly using npx command below:
+You can run the project directly using the following npx command:

 ```sh
 npx codeandpepper/janush